NXP/pmt/README.md

 The installation of all dependencies can be done by:
  - pip3 install -r requirements_windows.txt

-Install the FTDI D2XX library available here: https://www.ftdichip.com/Drivers/D2XX.htm Copy the files in the PMT directory.
+Install the FTDI D2XX Drivers available here: https://www.ftdichip.com/Drivers/D2XX.htm

 For Windows, please use command **"python"** instead of **"python3"**.
 ______________________________________________________________________________________________